-AS/NZS CISPR 15 – LED Lighting EMC Testing – EMC Requirements
+Historic AS/NZS CISPR 15 – LED Lighting EMC Testing (prior 2013).

-In Australia lighting products before 9th February 2013 could be tested to AS/NZS CISPR 15: 2006.
-International equivalent standards were also accepted.
-Proof of at the time the C-Tick compliance.
-The Regulatory Compliance Mark scheme superseded the C-Tick scheme.
-This involved a conducted emissions test on the AC mains.
-Also radiated emissions (H-field) test on the enclosure.
+Before 9th February 2013 lighting products could be tested in accordance with AS/NZS CISPR 15: 2006 for Australia and New Zealand.
+International equivalent standards such as EN 55015 were also accepted.
+The EMC framework at that time was the C-Tick scheme, this was later superseded by the Regulatory Compliance Mark (RCM) scheme.
+AS/NZS CISPR 15: 2013 involved a conducted emissions test on the AC mains and radiated emissions (H-field) test on the enclosure.
 With both performed across the 9kHz to 30 MHz frequency band.
+EMC Bayswater found through testing to other standards that this may not have been adequate.

-We found through testing to other standards that this may not have been adequate.
-Many new lighting products, particularly LED lighting devices to produce excessive emissions.
-Noting significant radiated emissions above 30MHz.
-Many products that passed the older version of AS/NZS CISPR 15 (2006) did not pass the new requirements.
-Thus it became mandatory for radiated emissions above 30MHz (30MHz to 300MHz, E-Field).
+As with many standards, AS/NZS CISPR 15 evolved as the European equivalent EN 55015 evolved.
+This evolution was based around the change in lighting technology used.
+Many new lighting products, particularly LED lighting devices produced excessive radiated emissions with significant radiated emissions above 30MHz.
+This was a particular issue for FM radio reception etc. And many products that had passed the older version of AS/NZS CISPR 15 (2006) did not pass the new requirements.
+It became mandatory for radiated emissions testing above 30MHz (30MHz to 300MHz, E-Field).

-When a device is placed on the market the supplier has an obligation to not pollute the RF spectrum.
+A device placed on the market or imported for personal use must be compliant with the compliance requirements.
+The supplier has an obligation to not pollute the RF spectrum and cause interference and meet the standards.
 Unfortunately, AS/NZS CISPR 15 did not keep pace with LED lighting technology at the time.
-Thus many units compliant with the older standard would fail the new standard.
-Products may comply with AS/NZS CISPR 15: 2006 still cause interference when installed.
+Thus many lighting devices in Australia compliant with the older standard AS/NZS CISPR 15: 2006 would fail the new standard and may cause interference when installed.
 The supplier is still responsible for this and must take steps to resolve the matter.

-Other Lighting Testing available at EMC Bayswater
+Other Lighting Testing available at EMC Bayswater.

 EMC Bayswater is the first laboratory in Australia to offer a complete testing service to EN 62493:2010.
 EN 62493:2010 is the “Assessment of Lighting Equipment Related to Human Exposure to Electromagnetic Fields”.
 This involves testing lighting products to the radiated emissions testing with a special “Van Der Hoofden” test head.
 Please click here for a photo of the EN 62493:2010 testing test head.